REVOL7/BIOS-GUIDE-FOR-AMD-RYZEN/README.md

 - **Enable***
 - Disable

-"PSS Support" option may allow you to enable or disable the use of PSS (Performance Supported States) and related ACPI objects on your processor.
-If you enable PSS support, the operating system will be able to use PSS and related ACPI objects to control the power and performance of the processor.
-If you disable PSS support, the operating system will not have access to these features.
+PSS support, allows the operating system to use PSS (Performance Supported States) and related ACPI objects to control the power and performance of the processor.

-PSS Support should give you better perfs if you are using PBO to OC your CPU.
+PSS Support should give you better performances if you are using *Core Performance Boost* and PBO to OC your CPU.
 If you have a manual static OC it might not be the case.